OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Scale-app.md

 1. Now, goto the Company Communicator prep function and click on **Configuration**.
 1. Update the value of **Azure.WebJobsStorage** with the connection string from step 7.
 1. Click on **Save** to commit changes.

+    > Please make sure to keep the below value less than 50rps, as going over this rate can get the bot blocked.
+     ```
+        "serviceBus": {
+        "messageHandlerOptions": {
+            "maxConcurrentCalls": 30
+        }
+        }
+    ```